-Because situations may arise that may not be fully covered by this Code, the Dean of Graduate Studies, is granted the sole discretion to exercise good judgement in emergency situations.
-Toward that end, the Dean of Graduate Studies, shall have the authority in emergency situations to issue temporary rules and regulations to prohibit student conduct including, but not limited to, suspending a student's right to be present on the College's premises, including synchronous learning sessions and online College events, pending further disciplinary proceedings when a student's presence is deemed by the College to be a threat to order, health, safety, or the College's educational mission.
-These determinations shall be made on the basis of evidence presented to the Dean of Graduate Studies.
+Because situations may arise that may not be fully covered by this Code, the Dean, Graduate Education, is granted the sole discretion to exercise good judgement in emergency situations.
+Toward that end, the Dean, Graduate Education, shall have the authority in emergency situations to issue temporary rules and regulations to prohibit student conduct including, but not limited to, suspending a student's right to be present on the College's premises, including synchronous learning sessions and online College events, pending further disciplinary proceedings when a student's presence is deemed by the College to be a threat to order, health, safety, or the College's educational mission.
+These determinations shall be made on the basis of evidence presented to the Dean, Graduate Education.
 The premises of the College include all buildings within which the College provides educational and related student services and/or conducts its business operations, whether owned, leased, or provided without charge for use, the campus as well as surrounding grounds and parking areas adjacent to these buildings, and vehicles owned or leased by Peirce College.

-Subject to the emergency nature of the situation and where reasonably possible, the Dean of Graduate Studies, will provide the student with an opportunity to be heard before a decision is made to impose an interim suspension or conditions on the student's attendance.
-Where feasible, the Dean of Graduate Studies, may expedite the investigation of a charge against a student against whom an interim suspension or conditions of attendance are imposed.
+Subject to the emergency nature of the situation and where reasonably possible, the Dean, Graduate Education, will provide the student with an opportunity to be heard before a decision is made to impose an interim suspension or conditions on the student's attendance.
+Where feasible, the Dean, Graduate Education, may expedite the investigation of a charge against a student against whom an interim suspension or conditions of attendance are imposed.